About client settings in Configuration Manager

 This setting configures the local port for the HTTP listener to download express content.
 It's set to 8005 by default.
 You don't need to open this port in the client firewall.

 Enable management of the Office 365 Client Agent

-When you set this to Yes, it enables the configuration of Office 365 installation settings.
+When you set this option to Yes, it enables the configuration of Office 365 installation settings.
 It also enables downloading files from Office Content Delivery Networks (CDNs), and deploying the files as an application in Configuration Manager.
 For more information, see Manage Office 365 ProPlus.

 Enable third party software updates

-When you set this to Yes, it sets the policy for 'Allow signed updates for an intranet Microsoft update service location' and installs the signing certificate to the Trusted Publisher store on the client.
+When you set this option to Yes, it sets the policy for 'Allow signed updates for an intranet Microsoft update service location' and installs the signing certificate to the Trusted Publisher store on the client.
 This client setting was added in Configuration Manager version 1802.

 State message reporting cycle (minutes)